shervinemami/practice_speechrec_mappings/README.rst

 .. code::

-    python practice_mappings.py [-dragonfly] [-alphabetical] [-symbols] [<combo-length> [<capitals-percentage> [<random-seed>]]]

-    where:
+   usage: practice_mappings.py [options] [combo_length]

+    Practice keyboard mappings, such as to practice voice coding.
+By Shervin Emami (http://shervinemami.com), 2023

+    positional arguments:
+      combo_length          How many characters you will try to say at the same time.
+Default is 3.

+    options:
-        -dragonfly            Use Dragonfly mode ('lettermap.py' + 'punctuationmap.py').
+      -h, --help            show this help message and exit -d, --dragonfly       Use Dragonfly mode ("lettermap.py" + "punctuationmap.py").
 Default is Talon mode.
-        -alphabetical         Sort the characters alphabetically.
+      -a, --alphabetical    Sort the characters alphabetically.
 Default is random (ie: unsorted).
-        -symbols              Include some symbols in the mix.
+      -s, --symbols         Include some symbols in the mix.
 Default is just alphabet letters, not symbols.
-        <combo-length>        How many characters you will try to say at the same time.
-Default is 3.
+      -n, --no_numbers      Skip numerals, only use letters (and possibly symbols).
+Default is to include numbers.
+      -c, --no_crucial      Skip crucial symbols (commas and spaces).
+Default is to include crucial symbols.
+      -p CAPITALS_PERCENTAGE, --capitals_percentage CAPITALS_PERCENTAGE
-        <capitals-percentage> Percentage of characters that will be a capital letter.
+                            Percentage of characters that will be a capital letter.
 Default is 0.
+      -r RANDOM_SEED, --random_seed RANDOM_SEED
-        <random-seed>         Allows following a determinstic sequence of random values.
-Default is None (ie: system timer).
+                            Allows following a determinstic sequence of random values.
+Default is the system timer.

 eg:

 .. code:: shell

     python practice_mappings.py
-    python practice_mappings.py -symbols 5 20
+    python practice_mappings.py 5 --symbols --capitals_percentage 20
-    python practice_mappings.py -dragonfly -symbols 5 20 12345
+    python practice_mappings.py 5 --dragonfly --symbols --capitals_percentage 20 --random_seed 12345

 Sample output: